If you’ve been wondering about which watch is going to serve you best in running, the Polar Vs FitBit breakdown might be exactly what you need.

 - Smart phone notifications

-While this model is an upgrade if you like tools like Alexa and weather apps and storing up to 200 songs, and UNLIKE previous models it now has built in GPS!!!
+This model is an upgrade if you like tools like Alexa and weather apps, Google maps and UNLIKE previous models it now has built in GPS!!!

 You can connect via the app on your phone to have the data, which for a running watch I find a major drawback.
 Though I know that many runners carry a phone, so for the price savings, could be worth it.